matter-labs/zksync-lite-docs/docs/dev/accounts.md

 Sender account should have correct public key set before sending this transaction. (see [change pub key](#changing-account-public-key))

 Before sending this transaction, the user will be asked to sign a specific message with transaction details using their Ethereum account (because of the security reasons).
-For wallets that sign messages using EIP1271 standard, `ethSignatureType` parameter should be set to `"EIP1271Signature"`.

 The operators require a fee to be paid in order to process transactions.
 Fees are paid using the same token as the withdraw.
 To get how to obtain an acceptable fee amount, see [Get transaction fee from the server](#get-transaction-fee-from-the-server).